-All proposed amendments before adoption shall be referred to the Borough Planning Commission, and the Montgomery County Planning Commission at least 30 days prior to the public hearing, for recommendation decision shall not affect the validity of the ordinance as a whole or any other part thereof.
+All proposed amendments before adoption shall be referred to the Borough Planning Commission and the Montgomery County Planning Commission at least 30 days prior to the public hearing, for recommendation and report, which shall not be binding.

 Section 802.
 Validity.